FrancisArgnR/OpenLDAP/README.md

 _** Possible appearance of errors on the web ** <br>
 Errors (deprecated autoload() & deprecated create_function()) may be displayed when running the website.
 These errors will impede the correct use of the management website.
 The solution to these errors is detailed in:_ https://stackoverflow.com/questions/50698477/cant-create-new-entry-phpldapadmin

+## OpenLDAP migration

+With the command _slapcat_ it is possible to generate a copy of the elements of the OpenLDAP database in .ldif format (depending on the type of OpenLDAP database you can do it directly or you must stop the OpenLDAP service).
+To do this, you must specify the part of the database you want to copy (-b).
+The following command performs this action and generates the .ldif file (-l):

+_$ slapcat -l slapd.ldif -b "dc=example,dc=com"_

+To insert the copied objects into another OpenLDAP server, the following command is executed:

+_$ slapadd -v -l slapd.ldif_

+It is important to point out that in this .ldif file the domain must be changed to the new domain of the server where the data will be imported.
+In case you cannot see the added data properly, try to add them with the _ldapadd_ command as it is done in the installation process.

+Examples of a complete migration can be found in the references.

 ## References

 LDAP definition <br>